Major Wall Street players plan new exchange to challenge NYSE, Nasdaq

 The big three U.S. exchanges have faced criticism for surging fees for services like data feeds that brokers use to monitor movements in stock prices.

-Intercontinental Exchange Inc (ICE) (ICE.N) owns the New York Stock Exchange, Nasdaq is run by Nasdaq Inc (NDAQ.O) and the other exchange is Cboe Global Markets Inc (CBOE.Z).
+Intercontinental Exchange Inc (ICE) owns the New York Stock Exchange, Nasdaq is run by Nasdaq Inc and the other exchange is Cboe Global Markets Inc.

 Shares of ICE were down 2.6 percent and Nasdaq Inc fell 2.8 percent.